Project Overview

 Technical Implementation

-The project utilizes Python's built-in socket library for network communication, with additional security provided by the bcrypt library for password hashing and user authentication.
+The project utilizes Python's built-in socket library for network communication, Pygame for the graphical interface, and bcrypt for secure password hashing and user authentication.

 Core Technologies:

-• Threading - Concurrent client handling on the server
+• Threading - Concurrent client handling and non-blocking server operations

 • JSON Protocol - Structured message formatting between client and server